 What do you do with leftover ham?
 Make up a delicious batch of Instant Pot Split Pea Soup!
-Perfect for a cold day, this flavorful version of this classic soup can be made in your electric pressure cooker in about an hour!
+Perfect for a cold day, this flavorful pressure cooker split pea soup is one of my most popular recipes.
+It’s really delicious!

 Instant Pot Split Pea Soup

-When I make this soup on the stove, it takes 2 to 3 hours.
-Though it tastes awesome, I wanted to have it sooner.
-Pressure cookers are great for just this kind of recipe, so I came up with my version of Instant Pot Split Pea Soup.
-It only takes about an hour, with the sautéing and natural release, so that’s a big time saver!
+Instant Pot Split Pea Soup only takes about an hour, with the sautéing and natural release, so that’s a big time saver!
 The peas come out nice and soft, and the flavor is very good!

 Instant Pot Split Pea Soup has lots of flavor, and is a comforting, warm hug in a bowl!
 With ham, onion, garlic and thyme.
 You can also make this vegetarian or vegan.